I will be arriving after you are closed. How do I get a backcountry permit?

-In recent years, fire activity has increased within the park boundary and surrounding areas.
+In recent years, fire activity has increased in the park and surrounding areas.
 Anticipate for there to be some fire activity or at least smoke within the park during the summer months, usually from July to October.
-We recommend hikers to be check our webpage or call the backcountry office for updates to fire activity during the summer and fall.
+Feel free to call the backcountry office (541-594-3060) for updates on fire activity.

 back to top